 20119.
 Data Publication Prior to Audit

-(a) When the elections official submits data to the RLA software tool before an audit phase begins they shall also publish the same data on their website before continuing with the audit.
+(a) When the elections official submits data to the RLA software tool before an audit phase begins they shall also publish the same data on a posting service providing trusted timestamps and on their website before continuing with the audit.
 The elections official shall also publish any changes made to such data.

-(b) Subject to Elections Code section 2194(a), cast vote record data shall not be posted to the elections official’s website, but shall be made available to the public at the location where the audit is being conducted.
+[Elections Code section 2194 has to do with personal information from the registration database].

+(b) The Cast Vote Records do not contain any registration limited by elections code section 2194.
+However, records may need to be redacted if for example, there is only one voter in a precinct.
+In the cast of a Batch-Comparision Audit, it is required that all batches (both those from voting locations and those from VBM balots) have associated reports of the total votes for each contest in the batch.

 Note: Authority cited: Section 12172.5 Government Code; Section 15367, Elections Code.
 Reference: Section 2194, Elections Code.